The Red Violin: Plot

 Cesca's third card is The Devil, and she explains that Anna will meet a handsome and intelligent man who will seduce her.

-Lord Frederick Pope comes across the gypsy procession setting up camp on his estate, as a gypsy woman plays the violin.
+Lord Frederick Pope comes across the Romani procession setting up camp on his estate, as a Romani woman plays the violin.
 He offers his hospitality in exchange for the violin.
-Frederick finds great praise in his public concerts with the violin as well as his compositions, with his lover Victoria Byrd serving as his carnal muse.
+Frederick finds great praise in his public concerts with the violin and his compositions, with his lover Victoria Byrd serving as his carnal muse.
 Victoria, a writer, announces to Frederick that she needs to travel to Russia to research a novel she is working on.

 While Victoria is absent, Frederick loses his inspiration to compose and degenerates.
 When Victoria does not receive his letters for a full week, she resolves to return immediately.
-But when she arrives, she finds him in the arms of a new muse, the gypsy violinist woman.
+But when she arrives, she finds him in the arms of a new muse, the Romani violinist woman.
 In a moment of rage, Victoria shoots the violin, grazing its neck and detaching its strings and tailpiece, before storming out.

 Frederick's final letter to Victoria states that he will be committing suicide and that he is leaving his entire estate to her.
 The violin ends up in the hands of Frederick's Chinese servant, who returns to Shanghai and sells it to an antiques dealer, who repairs the damage.
-The instrument is sold to a young woman with her daughter during the 1930s.
+The instrument was sold to a young woman and her daughter during the 1930s.